anamansari062/superteam-mobile/README.md

 Welcome to the All Things Mobile Project Repository!
 This repository serves as a central hub for curating resources and showcasing projects related to mobile development within the Solana ecosystem.
 Whether you're a developer looking to share your latest creation or someone seeking inspiration and guidance, this Readme will guide you through the process of submitting your resource or project.

-## Submitting a Resource or Project
+## Submitting a Resource/Project/SDK

-You have two options for submitting a resource or project: via Pull Request (PR) or by filling out a form.
+You have two options for submitting a resource/project/sdk: via Pull Request (PR) or by filling out a form.

 ### Option 1: Submitting via Pull Request (PR)